playcanvas/pcui/README.md

 ## Building a UMD bundle

-If you need a UMD version of the library so that you for example, it can useed with a PlayCanvas Editor project, please refer to our [build guide](BUILDGUIDE.md).
+If you need a UMD version of the library so that you for example, it can used with a PlayCanvas Editor project, please refer to our [build guide](BUILDGUIDE.md).

 ## Including your own font